wellcomecollection/catalogue-pipeline/docs/search/README.md

 In broad terms, we want to produce a number which tells us whether a candidate change to the search system makes the results more or less relevant to the person searching.

-There's a lot of interesting discussion to be had about different search modalities, precision vs serendipity, linked open data & knowledge graphs, and existential questions about what relevance even _is_, dude, but the broad definition above is a useful, concise statement to revert back to.
+There's a lot of interesting discussion to be had about different search modalities, precision vs serendipity, linked open data & knowledge graphs, and existential questions about what relevance even _is_ but the broad definition above is a useful, concise statement to revert back to.

 #### Explicit vs implicit measurement

 We're collecting data in two distinct ways:

-* **Implicit data collection:** users know that their data might be used to understand aggregate user behaviour, but their behaviour on the site is driven by another motive.
+* **Implicit data collection:** users know that their data might be used to understand aggregate user behaviour, but their behaviour on the site is driven by user search requirements and paging through results.

-The larger of the two major datasets we are using is passively collected while users carry out searches and look through pages of results.

 We track: